American Faith Academy | Classical Christian Online Education

 Six Pathways by Age and Stage.

 Each grade group is designed to meet students where they are—building strong foundations, forming character, and training students to think clearly and live faithfully.
+All required books are included in tuition.
+Families receive access to the curated literature, classics, and primary sources used throughout the program—without surprise curriculum fees.

 Primary (K-2): Wonder and Discovery